apache/kyuubi/docs/tools/kyuubi-admin.rst

      - The user defaults configs with key in format in the form of `___{username}___.{config key}` from default property file.
    * - unlimitedUsers
      - The users without maximum connections limitation.
-   * - blacklistUsers
+   * - limitedUsers
-     - The user in the blacklist will be refused to connect to kyuubi server.
+     - The user in the limited list will be refused to connect to kyuubi server.

 .. _list_engine: